-He unlocked the collar, to reveal raw skin on her neck where the collar had been.
-Scratches were on top of the raw skin, the cool air stung her skin.
-“If you come back here I will kill you, just as I did your family,” he whispered into her ear, as he fastened the collar as tight as it would go.
-Then he put the leash on the collar.
+“If you come back here I will kill you, just as I did your family,” he whispered into her ear, as he fastened the collar as tight as it would go before he put the leash on the collar.
 He wiggled the part of the leash that connected to the collar, making sure it was hooked on.
 “Here you go my Lord,” he handed Henry the leash after he had finished signing the paperwork.
-“That will be 60,050 dollars my Lord,” The price of Rose and the collar didn’t even seem to faze him.
+“That will be 60,050 dollars, my Lord,” The price of Rose and the collar didn’t even seem to faze him.
 He pulled out a check from his checkbook.
 He signed the check and gave it to the Shopkeeper.

 “Thank you,” Henry said as he nodded his head a little.
 He grabbed the leash and started to walk out of the building with Rose behind him.

 Rose drudgingly walked behind her new master knowing that she was going to have to start a new life.

 So chapter one tell me what you guys think.

 Hope you enjoyed it, don’t forget to comment, follow, and vote. ;)